mikekeith52/scalecast/docs/Forecaster/_forecast.rst

 Forecasting Different Model Types
 ===================================
 Any time you set an estimator, different arguments become available to you when calling `manual_forecast`, `proba_forecast`, or tuning the model.
-Here is the documentation for all these models:
+This page lists all model types native to scalecast.
+See also the `auxmodels <https://scalecast.readthedocs.io/en/latest/Forecaster/Auxmodels.html>`_ module.

 arima
 --------------------------------------------------
+See also `auto_arima <https://scalecast.readthedocs.io/en/latest/Forecaster/Auxmodels.html>`_.

 .. automodule:: src.scalecast.Forecaster.Forecaster._forecast_arima
     :members:
     :undoc-members: